-- Disconnect the wiring harness connectors from the bulb socket. - 4.
-Rotate the bulb socket counterclockwise 1/4 turn to unlock it from the housing. - 5.
+- Disconnect the wiring harness connectors from the bulb socket. - Rotate the bulb socket counterclockwise a quarter turn to unlock it from the housing. - 5.
 Pull the bulb straight out of the socket.

 Do not contaminate the bulb glass by touching it with your fingers or by allowing it to contact other oily surfaces.
 Shortened bulb life will result.